Apache SkyWalking committer

 email@example.com service, please refer to here.
 Gmail is recommended, because this forwarding mode is not easy to find in most mailbox service settings.

 - Follow the authorized GitHub 2FA wiki to enable two-factor authorization (2FA) on Github.
 When you set 2FA to “off”, it will be delisted by the corresponding Apache committer write permission group until you set it up again.
 (NOTE: Treat your recovery codes with the same level of attention as you would your password!)

 - Use GitBox Account Linking Utility to obtain write permission of the SkyWalking project.

 - Follow this doc to update the website.

-If you want others could see you are in the Apache GitHub org, you need to go to Apache GitHub org people page,
+If you would like to show up publicly in the Apache GitHub org, you need to go to the Apache GitHub org people page,

 search for yourself, and choose

 Organization visibility to

 Committer rights, duties, and responsibilities